Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] `README.md`: Add badges `README.md` using codecov or another code analysis service.
 - [ ] `screenshots`: Screenshot is temporarily saved in clipboard for `paste` in addition to saving the image at `Images/screenshots` --> test
 - [ ] `desktop launchers`: Change `.ico` & `.png` icon files to `.svg` to make desktop launcher icons more Debian friendly. --> unify url to svg
+- [ ] Adapt download (wget) behaviour to `axel` if it is already installed.
+It goes way faster. --> if... (`which axel`)...

 ###### NEW FEATURES
-- [~] `data_features.sh`, `common_data.sh`: Add new installation `install_fastcommands` to install aliases - alias rip="sudo shutdown -h now - alias update="sudo apt-get update -y" - alias up="sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt --fix-broken install && sudo apt-get -y autoclean && sudo apt-get -y autoremove" - alias services="sudo systemctl --type=service" - alias cls="clear"
+- [~] `data_features.sh`, `common_data.sh`: Add new installation `install_fastcommands` to install aliases in ~/.bash_aliases - alias rip="sudo shutdown -h now - alias update="sudo apt-get update -y" - alias up="sudo apt-get update -y && sudo apt-get upgrade -y && sudo apt --fix-broken install && sudo apt-get -y autoclean && sudo apt-get -y autoremove" - alias services="sudo systemctl --type=service" - alias cls="clear"
-- [ ] `data_features.sh`, `common_data.sh`: `clean` performs different automatic optimizations to release space and delete cluttering such as broken links or broken installations (?) # alias autolclean="sudo apt-get -y autoclean && sudo apt-get -y autoremove"  alias trash="rm -rf ${HOME}/.local/share/Trash/*"
 - [ ] `data_features.sh`, `common_data.sh`: `f` function.
 Searches a therm in a file, a directory or in file names.
 It has many fallbacks. lg: ls | grep "$1"  fn: "find . -name"
 - [ ] `data_features.sh`, `common_data.sh`: `port` function.
 It returns the name and PID of a process using the given port #  "lsof -i $1"  alias ports="lsof -Pan -i tcp -i udp"
 - [ ] `data_features.sh`, `common_data.sh`: `edit` functions.
 It edits a system or user configuration file by passing the argument of the name.
 By default with no parameters it should edit .bashrc.  alias editbashrc="editor ${HOME}/.bashrc"  alias editprofile="editor ${HOME}/.profile" alias editfunctions="editor ${HOME}/.bash_functions" sshConfig="pluma ${HOME}/.ssh/config" also edit shortcuts.sh if present, edit fastcommands if present favorites, keybindings...etc. whatever it is interesting